 Unless (7) is applied, the seismic action should be specified in terms of its return period.
 The attainment of the performance requirements should be achieved by selecting appropriate return periods, TLS,CC, depending on the specified limit states and consequence class of the structure and its ancillary elements under consideration.

-NOTE 1 The values of TLS,CC according to prEN 1998-1-1:2022, 4.3(3), for NC, SD and DL limit states, are those given in Table 4.2 (NDP), unless relevant authorities or the National Annex give different values.
+NOTE 1 The values of TLS,CC according to EN 1998-1-1:—2, 4.3(3), for NC, SD and DL limit states, are those given in Table 4.2 (NDP), unless relevant authorities or the National Annex give different values.

 NOTE 2 The values of TLS,CC at OP limit state applied to specified structures and its ancillary elements can be provided by the relevant authorities or can be found in the National Annex.

-NOTE 3 Values are given for NC for completeness in (6) and (7), although this limit state is not covered in the present standard.
+NOTE 3 Values are given for NC for completeness in (6) and (7), although this limit state is not covered in the present document.
 They can be used for existing structures.

-NOTE 4 Values of TLS,CC for consequence class CC4 are not covered by the present standard.
-They can be found in other European standards (e.g. prEN 14620 for LNG tanks), in the National Annex..
+NOTE 4 Values of TLS,CC for consequence class CC4 are not covered by the present document.
+They can be found in other European standards (e.g. prEN 14620 for LNG tanks), in the National Annex.

 Table 4.2 — (NDP) Return periods TLS,CC of seismic action in years